darkn3rd/script-tut/bash/README.md

 Bash is compatible as a POSIX shell and will run in strict POSIX mode when accessed as ```sh```.
 There may have been non-portable features that still work in this mode, and such features are called bashisms.

 Bash 4 adds a number of features, such as associative arrays and new parameter expansions to do uppercase and lowercase on variables.
+Earlier Bash 3 supported arrays, but could not use associative arrays.

 ## Getting Bash on Mac OS X